hbldh/bleak/docs/api.rst

 ----------

-After you find the correct :py:class:`bleak.BLEDevice` you will use the top-level :py:class:`bleak.BleakClient` object to connect to a BLE device annd communicate with it.
+After you find the correct :py:class:`bleak.BLEDevice` you will use the top-level :py:class:`bleak.BleakClient` object to connect to a BLE device and communicate with it.
 Alternatively, you can pass the BLE address of the device you want to connect to, and an automatic scan operation is performed.

 Some of the methods, especially the constructor, may have